The 10 best ways to avoid inheritance tax

 7. Make gifts out of excess income

 You can make ‘gifts out of income’ free from IHT.
 For gifts to qualify they must form part of normal expenditure, be made out of income and not reduce your standard of living.
+Some examples are highlighted on page 9 in the above guide.

 8. Give away assets that are free from Capital Gains Tax